 - Fresh Cilantro: Chopped fresh cilantro is the finishing touch.
 However, if you don’t like cilantro, that’s fine – you can use parsley, or just leave it out altogether.
 Your buffalo chicken enchiladas will still be amazing!

-- Prep the Oven and Baking Dish.
-To begin, get your oven preheating to 350°F, and lightly spray your baking dish with cooking spray.
+- Prep: Get your oven preheating to 350°F, and lightly spray your baking dish with cooking spray.
 I use a small-ish casserole dish, but you can also double the recipe and use a large one.

-- Make the Buffalo-Enchilada Sauce to Taste.
-Mix together the enchilada sauce and a small amount of the buffalo sauce, in a medium-sized bowl.
+- Buffalo-Enchilada Sauce: Mix together the enchilada sauce and a small amount of the buffalo sauce, in a medium-sized bowl.
 My family likes ours on the spicy side, so I use ⅓ cup buffalo sauce, but you can definitely use less or more depending on your taste.

-- Assemble the Enchilada Casserole.
-Spread half a cup of the sauce in the bottom of your casserole dish.
+- Assemble: Spread half a cup of the sauce in the bottom of your casserole dish.
 Fill one tortilla at a time, using ⅙ of the filling mixture per tortilla.
 Roll up the enchiladas and place them in your baking dish, seam-side-down.
 Once all the enchiladas are rolled and placed in the dish, pour the rest of the sauce over them, and then top with the rest of the shredded cheese.